In more detail

 It is also strongly recommended to use encrypted communication when transmitting any data over a wireless communication network (eg Wi-Fi) or when the data will pass through an untrusted network.

-Data can be transformed into an encrypted format (see Individual file encryption above) and transferred over a non-secure communication channel yet still remain protected.
+Data can be transformed into an encrypted format (see individual file encryption) and transferred over a non-secure communication channel yet still remain protected.
 An example would be sending an appropriately encrypted attachment via email.

 However, use of secure communication methods such as Transport Layer Security (TLS) or a Virtual Private Network (VPN) will provide assurance that the content of the communication cannot be understood if intercepted provided the method is implemented correctly.